How many of your area's seniors are you serving? This is an important statistic to use to compare yourself to other

 the market reach jumps to

 zip or postal code, the reach drops to 4.2%.
-In other words, people within their own zip or postal code are more than 4 times as likely to go to the Center as people
+In other words, people within their own zip or postal code are almost 5 times as likely to go to the Center as people

-who have to travel farther.
+who have to travel.
 Food for thought as we ponder regional Centers...

 Welcome To Wherever You Are